mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 - Dismissive of those he considers intellectually inferior

 ### Background & History
 A prodigy who mastered basic spellcasting by age 12.
-Studied at Silverpine University but left after his theories were deemed "too dangerous."
+Studied at Silverpine Magical Academy but left after his theories were deemed "too dangerous."
 Spent 20 years traveling, studying shadow magic in forbidden places.
 Returned to offer his services to the Crown.

 Now serves as the kingdom's arcane defender.
 His Tower of Shadows protects Kaer Thandros from magical threats.
 The King tolerates his eccentricities because his power is invaluable.